paigen11/mysql-registration-passport/README.md

 If a user logs out or deletes their user profile, the JWT is removed from local storage and the user is dropped back at the home screen again.

+There's also a password reset email that can be sent if a user forgets their password.
+Nodemailer is the package that enables sending, and the email contains a link with a 1 hour expiration date that users can use to reset their password.
+They can also update their password once logged in to the app as well from a separate update password screen.

 ## Running This App

 From the home folder, run the following commands: